-When installed and operated as described in these instructions, the Osburn 2200 wood stove is suitable for use as a freestanding heater in residential installations.
-The Osburn 2200 wood stove is not intended for installation in a sleeping room of a mobile home.
+When installed and operated as described in these instructions, the Osburn 2300 wood stove is suitable for use as a freestanding heater in residential installations.

 In Canada, the CSA B365 Installation Code for Solid Fuel Burning Appliances and Equipment and the CSA C22.1 Canadian National Electrical Code are to be followed in the absence of local code requirements.
 In the USA, the ANSI NFPA 211 Standard for Chimneys, Fireplaces, Vents and Solid Fuel-Burning Appliances and the ANSI NFPA 70 National Electrical Code are to be followed in the absence of local code requirements.